gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 For **convenience**, we do not use these lengthy names in CDL, but shorter names without the common prefix.
 These are then "translated" by the name resolution into the absolute names.
-This also allow us to easily change the common name prefix in the development phase.
+This also allows us to easily change the common name prefix in the development phase.

 In which area of the code do we assume which common name prefix?
 In the example above, we refer to these 3 types by `types.Price`, just `Amount`, and `CurrencySymbol`.